 So, what should definitely be in your suitcase for university?

 Stuff for Freshers Week: Shorts, shades, sandals, inflatable sharks, school uniform, everything you'll need for a music festival.
 Freshers Week has a lot of big party nights so make sure you're prepared!
+One night this year is a little on the fancy side too so bring some smart-casual stuff!

 Alarm clock: If your phone isn't going to wake you up for your morning lectures, this could be a good idea!

 Bed Linen: Nothing makes you feel better than lying in your own sheets.
+Personal comforts are important - it’ll help with the homesickness.

 Chewing Gum: With all the people you’re going to meet, it’s nice to have fresh breath.
 Also, what better icebreaker than to offer someone you’ve just met a piece?